 The Court may request Oral Argument in your case.
-If this is happens, your attorney and the government’s attorney argue your case in front of the Judge who will decide your case.
-No one is allowed to testify and no new evidence is presented.
+If this happens, your attorney and the government’s attorney argue your case in front of the Judge, who will decide your case.
+No one is allowed to testify, and no new evidence is presented.

 Once all the briefs are filed, and the oral argument is over, the Judge will decide your case.
 It can take up to a year (sometimes longer) to get a decision from a Federal Court Judge.
 These judges handle many different types of cases and have an extremely heavy case load.